Badrinathtamanna/Zomato-Analysis-Tableau-Dashboard/README.md

 Usage:
 •	Download and install Tableau Desktop.
-•	Open the Tableau workbook (.twb) file in Tableau Desktop.
+•	Open the Tableau workbook (.twb) file: Tableau Zomato Analytics (twbx file).twbx in Tableau Desktop.
 •	Explore the dashboard and interact with the visualizations.

 Author: Badrinath Tamanna